Your Sales Funnel Feels the Need for Speed

 - Do the definitions (criteria) for the various stages of your pipeline have timing limits?
 Apply an activity-based time limit to each funnel stage, particularly the early stages.
 An initial funnel stage for many B2B sales cycles should include something like: “An all-players meeting has been firmly scheduled within 45 days”.
 Subsequent funnel phases should include similar timing criteria, such that stalled opportunities no longer meet the definition of a legitimate sales/buying process.

 - Focus sales reps on funnel velocity by establishing monthly activity metrics that promote pipeline progression and movement.
 Managing a full pipeline creates lots of distractions.
 Keep the team focused on the activities that lead to funnel movement and closed deals.

 - Opportunities that stall in the pipeline should be labeled as Closed-Lost, with a Lost Reason of “Stalled – Will Nurture”.
-Many know that some of the most successful deals ever accomplished stalled at some point.
+Many know that some of the most successful deals stalled at some point.
 It happens.
-Accept the delay, and put a wisely cadenced Nurture Plan in place to keep in touch and encourage reconnection.
+Accept the delay, and put a wisely cadenced Nurture Plan in place to keep in touch and encourage reengagement.

 Apply rigor to examining the sales/buying process routinely, and recognize that it will change as you master your shifting markets and customer segments.

 A healthy, accurate sales funnel with good velocity generates accurate forecasts and is a great indicator of a solid company with strong sales management and marketplace moxie.